Skip to main content

 Can I use one platform for both the graduation ceremony and the party?

 Yes.
 With Gather Shot, you create one event and use the same QR code at every venue.
-Print it in the ceremony program and place signs at the party.
 All photos from the entire day land in the same gallery.

 How do I get older relatives to share their graduation photos?

-QR-based platforms are actually easier for less tech-savvy guests than traditional apps.
-The process is the same as scanning a restaurant menu: point the phone camera at the code, tap the link, select photos, and tap upload.
-No app to find, no account to create, no password to remember.
+QR-based platforms are easier for less tech-savvy guests than traditional apps.
+The process is the same as scanning a restaurant menu: point, tap, select photos, upload.
 Add “No app needed” to your signs to reduce hesitation.

 How much do graduation photo sharing platforms cost?